OPSN/MVP-discuss/README.md

 ## TODO

-- When it would be useful, announce this repo (and its github organization) to the G+ community related to OPSN.

 - Decide whether we should be using github projects and wiki pages, instead of issues, for some of this design discussion.